soltanisgeo/Website/content/publication/JRAG/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: JRAG
-publication_short: On the Optimal Parameterization of Initial Models in Surface Wave Inversion in Deep Basins.
+publication: On the Optimal Parameterization of Initial Models in Surface Wave Inversion in Deep Basins.
 In *Journal of Research on Applied Geophysics (JRAG)* DOI:10.22044/jrag.2021.9249.1272
+publication_short:

 abstract: